-Clinical trial evaluates intervention to reduce pregnancy risk among adolescent girlsFebruary 25th, 2013 in Pediatrics /
+Clinical trial evaluates intervention to reduce pregnancy risk among adolescent girlsFebruary 25, 2013 in Medicine & Health / Pediatrics

 More consistent use of condoms, oral contraception or both was reported by a group of teenage girls who took part in a youth development intervention aimed at reducing pregnancy risk in high-risk adolescents, according to a report of a randomized controlled trial published Online First by JAMA Pediatrics.